 Anne-Rachel InnéPresident

-Prior to going back to the private sector, Anne-Rachel was the International Telecommunications Union (ITU) Regional Director for Africa with Ambassadorial credentials, serving as liaison to the African Union and UNECA.
+Before this appointment, Anne-Rachel was the International Telecommunications Union (ITU) Regional Director for Africa with Ambassadorial credentials, serving as liaison to the African Union and UNECA.
 She worked to programme, organise and implement the ITU’s strategic and operational objectives on digital in all sectors, in Africa.

 Before joining ITU, she was the Senior Vice President of Government Affairs, at the American Registry for Internet Numbers (ARIN) and the primary link to Governments of US, Canada, and more than 25 Caribbean and North Atlantic economies that constitute ARIN’s region and the focal point for International IGOs, IOs and their work.
 She participated to the writing of the OECD Policy Paper on: Routing security: BGP incidents, mitigation techniques and policy actions.

 Immediately prior to working for ARIN, Anne-Rachel was the Internet Corporation for Assigned Names and Numbers (ICANN)’s Vice President Government Engagement in Geneva, Switzerland, and worked for ICANN for 11 years.
-She served in various capacities – policy, Internet Assigned Numbers Authority (IANA), processes, and global partnerships in support of constituencies.
-Later, in the ICANN Brussels office, as Manager of Regional Relations for Africa for ICANN, she was instrumental in our first steps toward becoming a global organization.

 Dustin Loup